Behaviour support systems review: Approach

+There are several approaches used to examine, document, and report systemic issues.
+The Periodic Service Review (PSR) as developed by Gary LaVigna and The Behaviour Support Systems Review developed by Jack Dikian in conjunction with Aging, Disability and Homecare, a former NSW Government department responsible for the psychological and psychiatric needs and supports of people with complex needs.

 Whilst the general approach to undertaking these reviews seem (see Figure 1) to follow a sequential methodology, in reality some of these steps can and often do overlap.
 For instance, when establishing the purpose of the Review (step 1) it might be convenient and logical to commence defining the scope of the work.
 In addition, steps 3 and 4 are carried out in an iterative manner.
 Whilst information is being gathered, early conclusions may be formed.
 This in turn may prompt the reviewer to seek further detail in order to support or dispel any conclusion.

 Using an iterative method to gather and examine data allows for the generation of progressively “better” impressions of issues, and in turn, improves the conclusions reached and recommendations made.
 It may be that a number of iterations or passes is required to gain the required detail, evidence and understanding.
 Subsequent interviews become more and more focused on validation of ideas and conclusions formed.